Cubs vs. Diamondbacks Player Props Betting Odds

 Bellinger Stats

-- Bellinger hopes to build on an eight-game hitting streak in this matchup.
-In his last 10 outings he is batting .317 with a double, four home runs, two walks and 11 RBI.
+- Bellinger has hit safely in nine games in a row.
+During his last 10 outings he is batting .317 with a double, four home runs, two walks and 11 RBI.

 Bellinger Recent Games